1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 9. COOKIE MANAGEMENT

-We inform our visitors that our website uses cookies.
-The computer of the website visitors is identified by a so-called cookie.
+We would like to inform our visitors that our website uses cookies.
+The system identifies visitors’ computers by means of a so-called cookie.

-An anonymous user identifier (cookie) is a unique set of signals, which can be used to identify you and store profile information, which is placed on your computer by the service providers.
-It is important to note that such a sequence of signals is not in itself capable of identifying the User in any way, but only of recognising the User's computer.
-In the networked world of the Internet, personalised information and customised service can only be provided if service providers can identify their customers' habits and needs.
-Service providers are turning to anonymous identification to learn more about their customers' information usage patterns in order to further improve the quality of their services and to offer their customers customisation options.
+An anonymous user identifier (cookie) is a unique string of characters that service providers place on the User’s computer and that is suitable for identification and the storage of profile-related information.
+It is important to note that such a string, by itself, is not capable of identifying the User in any way; it is only suitable for recognizing the User’s computer.
+In the online environment, information related to individuals and personalized services can only be provided if service providers are able to identify the habits and preferences of their customers individually.
+Service providers use anonymous identifiers partly to learn more about their customers’ information usage habits in order to further improve the quality of their services and to offer personalized options to their customers.

 Most of the most commonly used web browsers (Chrome, Firefox, etc.) accept and allow the download and use of cookies by default, but it is up to you to modify your browser settings to refuse or block them, or to delete cookies already stored on your computer.
 For more information on the use of cookies, please see the "help" section of each browser.